Wetland Centres of Excellence Scholarship

 WCE Scholarship Winners 2020

 Majoring in Commerce, minoring in computer science at Carleton University, formerly of Fredericton WCE

-Bradley was involved with the WCE in the fall of 2019, eagerly testing and figuring out how to work an underwater drone!
+Bradly was involved with the Fredericton WCE in the fall of 2019, eagerly testing and figuring out how to work an underwater drone!
 He did so with grit and humour.
-When his project was done, he took it one step further, he and his partner decided to write to the city asking for stricter laws to reduce littering.
+When his project was done, he took it one step further, and he and his partner decided to write to the city asking for stricter laws to reduce littering.
 They then organized a wetland cleanup.
-Bradley is looking forward to studying computer science at Carleton University, and once complete wishes to create a software that would benefit the environment.
+Bradley is looking forward to studying computer science at Carleton University and creating a software that would benefit the environment.

 Bachelor of Science (Hons) with a major in biology at Acadia University, formerly of Tantramar WCE

-Lena was involved from grades 9 to 12 at the Tantramar WCE.
-She started as a student, then a volunteer, then completed the 4.5 months student coop, and continued as an employee for the past 3 summers.
+Lena was involved with the Tantramar WCE from Grades 9 to 12.
+She started as a student, then became a volunteer, then she completed the 4.5 month student co-op and continued as an employee for the past 3 summers.
 She was one of the best mentors and teachers at the centre.
 She is currently studying biology at the University of Acadia.
-Lena wishes that her research combined with experiential education programs such as the WCEs will help increase wetland conservation and create a generation of environmental stewards.
+Lena's goal is to bring her research and passion to experiential education programs that will increase wetland conservation and inspire the next generation of environmental stewards.

 Bachelor of Science (Hons) with a major in environmental geology at Queens University, formerly of Royal Botanical Gardens WCE

-Emilia Butty is eager for knowledge!
-She played a crucial role in leading the spring 2019 WCE program at RBG.
-That was just the beginning of more community undertaking and networking to improve our environment.
-Emilia has received an early admission at Queen’s University and will be completing a Bachelor’s of Science in Environmental Geology.
-She wishes to study earth history to find solutions for current challenges.
-She is determined to make a difference in whatever capacity she can.
+Emilia played a crucial role in leading the spring 2019 WCE program at RBG.
+Since then, she's become involved in many community projects to improve the health of our environment.
+Emilia received early admission to Queen’s University and will be completing a Bachelor’s of Science in Environmental Geology.
+She is looking forward to studying earth history to find solutions for current environmental challenges.